penumbra-x/rquest/README.md

 ## Performance

-`BoringSSL` is a fork of `OpenSSL` that is designed to be more secure and efficient.
-It is used by Google Chrome and Android, and is also used by Cloudflare.
-In addition to that, regarding the TLS parrot echo issue in Firefox, we haven’t encountered any serious problems with `BoringSSL` related to Golang [utls issue](https://github.com/refraction-networking/utls/issues/274).
+`BoringSSL` is a fork of `OpenSSL` designed for security and efficiency, used by Google Chrome, Android, and Cloudflare.
+We haven't encountered serious issues with `BoringSSL` related to the Golang [utls issue](https://github.com/refraction-networking/utls/issues/274).

-By default, `HTTP2` tracing is turned off, which will reduce the performance overhead by 15%.
+By default, `HTTP2` tracing is turned off, reducing performance overhead by 15%.
 For more information, see issue: <https://github.com/hyperium/h2/issues/713>

 ## Connection Pool